brunohdmacedo/Exo-Planet-Detection-Using-Deep-Learning/README.md

 2.**Report** :- A pdf file of Detailed Analysis on Approaches used and Architecures implemented for Exo-Planet Detection alongwith results.
 A brief Summary of the Report is given in the README file.

-3.**Transit Photometry** :- This folder Contains references to explanation of Transit Photometry(The technique used for Detecting Exo-Planets.
+3.**Transit Photometry** :- This folder Contains references to explanation of Transit Photometry(The technique used for Detecting Exo-Planets).